 Calvin was a rather popular president, even though he severely limited his working hours, insisted upon afternoon naps, and refused to use the telephone for official presidential business.
 Calvin did call and talk to his father everyday though.
 Despite his popularity, Calvin chose not to run for a second term and stepped down as President in 1929.

-Calvin was Congregationalist, becoming such after accepting communion during his first visit to the First Congregational Church in Washington.
+As for his believes, Calvin was Congregationalist, becoming such after accepting communion during his first visit to the First Congregational Church in Washington.
 Throughout his presidency, he believed in protecting the freedom of religion in the nation, especially for minority religions.
 His faith also guided many of his actions as president.
 He said, “It would be difficult for me to conceive of anyone being able to administer the duties of a great office like the Presidency, without a belief in the guidance of a divine providence.”
 Calvin died in his home in Northampton, Massachusetts of a heart attack on January 5, 1935, while preparing to shave his face.
 Calvin was 60 years of age.
 He is buried in Plymouth Notch, Vermont, next to his parents and son, who died in 1924.

 Happy Birthday Mr. President!